Talents

 Talents are primarily skills that any character can learn, given time.
 You don't need to be born with freakish mutations, be exposed to dangerous radiation, or have an alien heritage to master a new talent - just the dedication and opportunity to do so.
 Talents operate in one of two basic fashions: they either give characters an ability they would otherwise lack, or increase their ability to perform some task or another.

-While the former is pretty self-explanatory (the Artist talent allows a Karma bonus for creating art, for instance), the latter can be a bit more involved.
+While the former is pretty self-explanatory (the artist talent allows a Karma bonus for creating art, for instance), the latter can be a bit more involved.
 Generally, if a talent increases the likelihood of success in a given action, it will enhance the rank it is rolled against by +1 CS (unless otherwise noted).
 This is the 'base' level of a talent, and covers most examples of trained individuals.

 The CASE technically recognizes one hundred talents, those listed below.
 Of course, several are presented either as 'general' talents that are made more specific during character generation (like the weapon skill talent), or such that additional talents can be 'grown' out of the existing skills as 'specialties' - particularly where sciences are concerned.